Pawanpathariya/Cpp-basic-Questions/README.md

 This repository contains a set of basic C++ questions that cover fundamental programming concepts.
 Each question is accompanied by a description and, where applicable, sample input and output.
 This resource is ideal for students, beginners, or anyone interested in honing their C++ skills.
 After soving this basic question you will understand after basic coding

+## Content

+Basic Syntax of C++.
+How the loops works.
+How the Switch Condition Work.
+How array is created Single Dimensional and Multi Dimensional.